staticdeploy/staticdeploy/website/docs/guides.deploying-static-apps.md

   --description "First bundle"
 ```

-The command will package the static app and upload it to the StaticDeploy
+The command will package the static app into a tar.gz archive and upload it to
-server, where it can now be deployed.
+the StaticDeploy server, where it can now be deployed.

 We can do so using the `deploy` command of the cli.
 The command takes three
 arguments: